 You can pay for NordVPN using your debit card, credit card, PayPal, Sofort, or even cryptocurrency.
 The provider accepts Bitcoin, Ethereum, Ripple, and more in New Zealand.

 You can test NordVPN via the free trial and 30-day refund guarantee.
-With NordVPN, we experienced no downtime when unblocking different streaming platforms including Netflix, Amazon Prime Video, Hulu, HBO Max, Disney+, BBC iPlayer, and more in New Zealand.
+With NordVPN, we experienced no downtime when unblocking different streaming platforms including Amazon Prime Video, Hulu, HBO Max, Disney+, BBC iPlayer, and more in New Zealand.
 Also, NordVPN Netflix is the best combination.

 - Covers 59+ Countries